JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-spm-local-integration.md

 This is a local integration method that can work for you if:

 * You have an iOS app with local SPM modules.
+* Your existing iOS project has a static linking type.
 * You've already set up a Kotlin Multiplatform project targeting iOS on your local machine.

 ![Direct integration diagram](direct-integration-scheme.svg){width=700}